CullenDolan/AWS-SAA/keywords.md

 -  Disaster recovery for instances.
 AMI in another region
 -  Data base migration compatibility issues > AWS Schema Conversion Tool
 -  Collection of Logs OR Processing Logs > EMR
+- Cloud formation drift not showing for certain values > Explicitly set property values (which can be same as default values)

 # Secure
 - Access to resources in private subnet > NAT Gateway